vikig8/jenkins-workshop/README.md

 # Welcome

-This readme have three different parts:
+This workshop have three different parts:

-* [The assignemt](#coding-assignment) : if you do not know guilded rose, then read this before starting the programming exercise.
+* [The assignment](#coding-assignment) : if you do not know gilded rose, then read this before starting the programming exercise.
 If you know it, just skip this.
 * [The setup](#setup) : Installs the tools on you Linux server that you need in order to run the assignment.
 * [The exercises](#exercises) : The Jenkins excercises.
 When you have done the setup, then start here.